 The principle of technical integrations:

-- Adding new use cases to the existing ADP platform at marginal cost and benefiting from their advantages.
+- Adding new use cases to the existing DRT platform at marginal cost and benefiting from their advantages.
 In particular, this makes it possible to pool operating and management costs (vehicles, drivers, etc.).

 - To meet specific needs (e.g. transport of healthcare personnel in the event of a health crisis, substitution services in the event of works, occasional / event transport).